 If the copyright for a measure is held by a measure developer (or other party), specific terms of use may have been set, for example regarding the purposes for which the measure is used or the ways in which it is reproduced.
 If you are thinking about reproducing or modifying a questionnaire – for example so it can be completed in a particular electronic format – you should check whether this is compatible with the terms of use.

-In response to the impact of coronavirus, some developers are taking a more flexible approach: where we have information about this we have highlighted it in our section on ‘specific measures’ below, as well as putting details on the page for the relevant measure in our measures hub, which signposts to information about terms of use where possible.
+In response to the impact of coronavirus, some developers are taking a more flexible approach: where we have information about this we have highlighted it in our section on ‘specific measures’ below, as well as putting details on the page for the relevant measure in our outcome and feedback measures directory, which signposts to information about terms of use where possible.

 Please note that NHS Digital have negotiated licences for a wide range of measures (although there may still be restrictions e.g. to a particular geographic territory): to find out more about a specific measure you may wish to contact NHS Digital (clin.licences@nhs.net).